hvanhorik-GDP/Info6016---Project1/Project1/Readme.txt

 I had made an early design decision to just pass UID and Room IDs rather than strings containing the user and room names.
 I figured this would be less wasteful.
 Each user keeps an active list of UID/Name and Room/Name maps on their system.
 That’s why the server will broadcast all users and names on your eConnect.

-Probably would design it differently in the future but I was stuck.
+NOTE - **Probably would design it differently in the future but I was stuck.

 Both server and client are non-blocking.